 I used Stella 4d to make these; you can try it for free at this website.

 The faces of this polyhedron are twelve yellow regular star pentagons, twenty blue equilateral triangles, and thirty golden rectangles, shown in red.
 I used Stella 4d to make this, and you can try this program for free, at http://www.software3d.com/Stella.php.

 This non-convex polyhedron illustrates three related equations: 60 = (12)(5) — twelve sets of five yellow hexagons, 60 = (30)(2) — thirty pairs of red isosceles triangles, and 60 = (20)(3) — twenty sets of three yellow hexagons.

 For a second look at this polyhedron, I made the triangles invisible, and then put the rest of the model in “rainbow color mode.”

-I made both of these using Stella 4d, which you can try for free at http://www.software3d.com/Stella.php.
-The tessellation on the faces of these polyhedra first appeared right here on this blog, in the post just before this one.
+I made both of these images using Stella 4d, which you can try for free at this website.